 House Prefects, two per House, are part of the prefect team and work with their staff Head of House to coordinate all competitive and intra House activities throughout the year.
 Their role is across all year groups of the School arranging teams, organising meetings and maintaining their House spirit (and competitive edge!).

 In addition, every girl in Lower Sixth is given a position of responsibility.
 The range of leadership opportunities reflect the requirements of the school but also the different skills and experiences the girls bring.
 They support throughout the school, from providing assistance to departments and helping to run clubs and activities, to acting as form assistants, Sixth Form mentors and charity reps.

 The development of leadership skills is an on-going process and opportunities at St Helen’s aren’t restricted to the Sixth Form.

 School Council is composed of elected representatives from each year group in the School to provide a forum where issues can be discussed and suggestions put forward.
 The Council meets with the Director of Students to talk through the points raised and provides regular feedback to the school in assemblies.

 Every form group from Year 5 upwards has a Form Leader which changes each term.
 They assist their form tutor in the day to day running of the form group.

 Other leadership opportunities present themselves in clubs, activities and through the curriculum.
-Girls can show their credentials through captaining a sports team, acting as Managing Director of a Young Enterprise company, directing a school play, leading a debate, organising a dinner, standing in a mock election, or leading an assembly.
+Girls can show their credentials through captaining a sports team or leading an orchestra, acting as Managing Director of a Young Enterprise company, directing a school play, leading a debate, organising a dinner, standing in a mock election, or leading an assembly.